-Response to Scientific, Research-Based, Intervention Model

-- What is the Area of Concern? - Do we have enough information from the interventions that have been tried to know how the student learns? - Is there enough information to develop a responsive, datadriven IEP if necessary? - What research-based strategies were implemented with the student? - Has assessment data been collected at reasonable intervals? - Have the student's parents been informed of: - The teaching strategies - The student's progress and - Their right to request an evaluation?
+Response to Scientific, Research-Based, Intervention Model IQ/Achievement Discrepancy Model What is the Area of Concern?
+Is there a severe discrepancy • Do we have enough information from the interventions that between ability and achievement in have been tried to know how the student learns? one or more Areas of Concern? • Is there enough information to develop a responsive, data- Is there a pattern of strengths and driven IEP if necessary? weaknesses in performance and/or What research-based strategies were implemented with the achievement? student?
+What information has been • Has assessment data been collected at reasonable intervals? gathered from cognitive, • Have the student's parents been informed of: behavioral, physical, and/or The teaching strategies developmental assessments?
+The student's progress Has the team considered data from and multiple assessments?
+Their right to request an evaluation?